PhoenixPlexCode/PhoenixAdult.bundle/README.md

 Change Log/Updates
 ------------------
+- 2019-04-13 4:30PM CST - Added support for PervMom (direct match only)
 - 2019-04-13 3:15PM CST - Added support for First Anal Quest
 - 2019-04-08 6:30PM CST - Blindly added support for new Greg Lansky site Deeper, will test / confirm once I have some content downloaded
 - 2019-04-07 4:15PM CST - PornPros (and related sites) now work on Linux